redstone-finance/redstone-docs/docs/smart-contract-devs/Data-Formatting-And-Processing.md

 2. Bytes arrays with dynamic size

-### Security considerations
+### Security Considerations
-- Overriding getUniqueSignersThreshold may be a significant risk.
+- Overriding `getUniqueSignersThreshold` may be a significant risk.
 We only recommend overriding it if you are 100% confident.

 - Pay attention to the timestamp validation logic.
 For some use-cases (e.g. synthetic DEX), you would need to cache the latest values in your contract storage to avoid arbitrage attacks.